Collective-SB/ISAN/README.md

 # ISAN
 **Integrated System for Autonomous Navigation** in [STARBASE](https://www.starbasegame.com/)

 Under development by the Collective, ISAN uses in-game station transmitters as reference points, in order to calculate your relative position.
-This is the private home of that project.
+This is the home of that project.

 ## What's new in V2?